 - Tell the technologist if you have ever had a reaction to any contrast dye, or if you are allergic to iodine.

-- Generally, there is no fasting (not eating) requirement before a CT scan, unless a contrast dye is to be used.
-Your healthcare provider will give you special instructions ahead of time if contrast is to be used and if you will need to withhold food and drink.
+- You don't usually need to fast before a CT scan, unless a contrast dye is to be used.
+Your healthcare provider will give you special instructions ahead of time if contrast is to be used and you need to fast.

-- Tell your healthcare provider of all medicines (prescribed and over-the-counter), vitamins, herbs, and supplements that you are taking.
+- Tell your healthcare provider about all prescription and over-the-counter medicines, and vitamins, herbs, and supplements you are taking.

 - Tell the technologist if you are pregnant or think you may be.

 - Tell the technologist if you have any body piercings on your chest or stomach.